For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 The average college student would need to save up for quite a while to afford this bicycle.

-So, is this bike worth that high price tag?
+So, is this road bike worth that high price tag?

 Still, it’s hard to get past the high price tag and quite frankly, it doesn’t help that you will have to spend extra to get it professionally assembled if you don’t want to void warranties.